xsigoking/chatgpt-free-api/README.md

 ### Binaries for macOS, Linux, and Windows

-Download it from [GitHub Releases](https://github.com/xsigoking/chatgpt-free-api/releases), unzip, and add aichat to your `$PATH`.
+Download it from [GitHub Releases](https://github.com/xsigoking/chatgpt-free-api/releases), unzip, and add chatgpt-free-api to your `$PATH`.

 ## Usage